Your browser version is no longer supported, so you may experience issues while using this site.

 Because super funds often purchase policies in bulk, the premiums on the policies can be cheaper.
 These premiums are also automatically deducted, meaning you have one less monthly bill to remember.
 Often life insurance through super has automatic acceptance without the need for medical questionnaires or examinations.

-Why choose life insurance outside super?
+Why choose life insurance outside super/through a provider?

 Which is better?